lsst-ts/ts_m1m3support/README.md

 ```

 The command is processed inside FPGA, put into command queue for modbus port,
-send over modbus to ICL, response is read, added to response queue, added to
+send over modbus to Inner Loop Controllers (ILC), response is read, added to
-command response queue and finally readout.
+response queue, added to command response queue and finally readout.

 ## Directories